skypilot-org/skypilot/README.md

 ## Example SkyPilot Task

-Tasks in SkyPilot are specified as a YAML file containing the resource requirements, data to be synced, setup commands and the task commands.
-Here is an example.
+A SkyPilot task is specified as a YAML file containing the resource requirements, data to be synced, setup commands, and the task commands.

+Once written in a YAML, the task can be launched on any available cloud.
+Example:

 ```yaml
 # my_task.yaml